Code of Student Conduct 2023-2024

-If it is determined at the administrative conduct meeting or conduct hearing that the accused student has committed conduct prohibited by Section 10, the Dean of Students Office staff will impose (an) appropriate sanction(s) which may include, but may not be limited to, the following:
+If it is determined at the administrative conduct meeting or conduct hearing that the respondent has committed conduct prohibited by Section 10, the Dean of Students Office staff will impose (an) appropriate sanction(s) which may include, but may not be limited to, the following:

-c.
-Conduct Probation: Imposition of conditions or restrictions on the individual(s) or organization(s) involved, with warning of more severe action if further infractions occur (or if probation is violated).
+- Conduct Probation.
+Imposition of conditions or restrictions on the individual(s) or organization(s) involved, with warning of more severe action if further infractions occur (or if probation is violated).

-f.
-Discretionary Sanctions: Counseling, residence hall relocation, work assignments essays, service requirements, educational assignments, or other related assignments.
+- Discretionary Sanctions.
+Counseling, residence hall relocation, limited access to campus and/or affiliated locations, work assignments essays, service requirements, educational assignments, no contact letters, or other related assignments.

-i.
-Conduct Suspension: Immediate exclusion from the University for a definite period of time, after which the student is eligible to return.
+- Conduct Suspension.
+Immediate exclusion from the University for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.

-j.
-Conduct Expulsion: Immediate, permanent exclusion from the University subject only to readmission by the Vice Provost for Student Affairs (VPSA) of the University as outlined in section 14.
+- Conduct Expulsion.
+Immediate, permanent exclusion from the University subject only to readmission by the Vice President for Student Affairs or designee of the University as outlined in section 14.

-k.
-Revocation of Admission and/or Degree: Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.
+- Revocation of Admission and/or Degree.
+Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.
 Degree revocation is subject to approval by the Board of Trustees.

-l.
-Withholding Degree: The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code of Student Conduct, including the completion of all sanctions imposed, if any.
+- Withholding Degree.
+The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code of Student Conduct, including the completion of all sanctions imposed, if any.

-n.
-Prohibition of Future Enrollment: The student will not be able to continue any further education at the University.
+- Prohibition of Future Enrollment.
+The student will not be able to continue any further education at the University.

-o.
-Persona Non Grata: A student, student organization, and/or person who is prohibited from being on University-owned or operated property for any reason.
-This restriction extends to all buildings, facilities, and grounds of the University of Louisville, any University sponsored activities or events on or off campus, as well as all affiliated properties (Clubhouse, Province, The Nine, The Quad, etc.).
+- Persona Non Grata.
+A student, student organization, and/or person who is prohibited from being on University-owned or operated property for any reason.
+This restriction extends to all buildings, facilities, and grounds of the University of Louisville, any University sponsored activities or events on or off campus, as well as all affiliated properties (Province, The Nine, The Retreat, etc.).

 More than one of the sanctions listed above may be imposed for any single violation.
 Additionally, a student’s conduct record is cumulative.
-Therefore, increased sanctions may be assigned to take into consideration the student’s overall record of violations of all types, not just those of a similar type.
+As such, increased or progressive sanctions may be assigned to take into consideration the student’s overall record of violations of all types, not just those of a similar type.

 Any student who was involved in non-academic disciplinary action that warranted separation from the University or revocation of degree will have a transcript insert sent with their transcript.
 See Transcript Insert Policy for more information.

-When a violation of this Code is determined to be motivated by intolerance based on race, ethnicity, age, religion, gender, sexual orientation, disability, or national origin, the sanction(s) imposed may be increased in severity.
+When a violation of this Code is determined to be motivated by intolerance based on race, ethnicity, age, religion, gender, sexual orientation, disability, or national origin, the sanction(s) imposed may be increased in severity, as appropriate.